circleci/circleci-docs/jekyll/_ccie/single-box.md

 ---

 CircleCI Enterprise is a scalable CI/CD platform that supports clusters of tens or hundreds of build machines.
-This document provides instructions for installing and running the platform on a single virtual machine to provide a simple mechanism for getting started with a small trial in any environment.
+This document provides instructions for installing and running the platform on a single virtual machine to provide a simple mechanism for getting started with a small trial in any environment:

+* TOC
+{:toc}

 ## Prerequisites

-Following are required for successful trial installation:
+The following requirements must be met for successful trial installation:

 - [Sign-up](https://circleci.com/enterprise-trial-install/) to recieve a trial license file.
 - Use **GitHub.com or GitHub Enterprise** for version control.
 - Machines running CircleCI Enterprise and GitHub must be able to reach each other on the network.
 - CircleCI Enterprise machine must have outbound internet access.
 If you use a proxy server, [Contact us](mailto:trial-support@circleci.com) for instructions.

-## Steps for Installation

-1. Launch a VM with at least 8GB of RAM, 100GB of disk space on the root volume, and a version of Linux that supports Docker, for example Ubuntu Trusty 14.04.

-2. Open ports 22 and 8800 to administrators, open ports 80 and 443 to all users, and optionally open ports 64535-65535 to developers to SSH into builds.

-3. Install Replicated, the tool used to package and distribute CircleCI Enterprise, by running the  `curl https://get.replicated.com/docker | sudo bash` command. **Note:** Docker must not use the device mapper storage driver.
-Check this by running `sudo docker info | grep "Storage Driver"`.)

-4. Visit port 8800 on the machine in a web browser to complete the guided installation process.

-5. Complete the SSL certificate, license upload, admin password, hostname configuration, GitHub OAuth registration, and protocol settings to begin application start up.

-6. Open the CircleCI Enterprise app and click Get Started to authorize your GitHub account.
-The Add Projects page appears where you can select a project for your first build.

-## Steps for AWS EC2 Installation
+## Steps for Installation on AWS EC2

-The following steps install CircleCI Enterprise on a single EC2 VM by using the pre-made Amazon Machine Image (AMI) which is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud ("EC2").
+Use this procedure to install CircleCI Enterprise on a single EC2 VM by using the pre-made Amazon Machine Image (AMI) which is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud ("EC2").

 **Note:** All builds that run on the installed machine will have access to the AWS Identity and Access Management (IAM) privileges associated with its instance profile.
-Do not give any inappropriate privileges to your instance.
-It is possible to block this access with `iptables` rules in a production setup, [contact us](mailto:trial-support@circleci.com) for specific instructions.
+Do **not** give any inappropriate privileges to your instance.
+It is possible to block this access with `iptables` rules in a production setup, [contact support](mailto:trial-support@circleci.com) for specific instructions.

 <ol>
-<li>Find the AMazon Machine Image with at least 8G of RAM in your region from the following list:<br>
+<li>Find the Amazon Machine Image with at least 8G of RAM in your region from the following list:<br>

   <script>
   var amiIds = {